EvertonTomalok/EvertonTomalok/README.md

 ## 👱‍♂️ About Me

 I've been working as a Software Engineer since 2012.
-In my professional journey, I've already worked as Data Scientist too.
+In my professional journey, I already worked as Data Scientist too.

 During this time, I've worked in different teams, and Companies, which gave me experience working in distributed teams, and a big experience dealing with work pressure and teamwork.